Britain says put pressure on China in Heywood case

 “In the absence of a formal Chinese response, on March 22, the (Foreign Office‘s) consular director raised the case in the same terms with a visiting senior Chinese consular official in London,” Hague said.

-It was not until April 10, shortly before their public announcement, that Chinese authorities informed the British ambassador that an investigation had begun, Hague said.
+It was not until April 10, shortly before their public announcement, that the Chinese authorities informed the British ambassador that an investigation into Heywood’s death had begun, Hague said.

+“I welcome the fact that the Chinese authorities have now committed themselves to undertake the investigation into Mr Heywood’s death that we sought,” Hague said.

-“We now wish to see the conclusion of a full investigation that observes due process, is free from political interference, exposes the truth behind this tragic case, and ensures that justice is done,” Hague said.
+“We now wish to see the conclusion of a full investigation that observes due process, is free from political interference, exposes the truth behind this tragic case, and ensures that justice is done,” he added.

+The scandal comes at a time when Cameron’s coalition government is trying to build closer trade and investment ties with China to help boost Britain’s stuttering economy.